whamcloud/Online-Help/docs/Upgrade_Guide/upgrade_iml-5.0-el7_to_iml-5.1-el7.md

    /etc/multipath.conf
    ```

-1. Copy the backups for each server's configuration to a safe location tha
+1. Copy the backups for each server's configuration to a safe location that is not on the server being upgraded.

 ## Ensure IML 5.0 packages are latest